philipkobernik/beep_note/README.md

 The low-end voices are square waves, and the mids and high voices are sawtooth waves.

+Aliasing is avoided by simply removing harmonics that would dare glide above Nyquist frequency (half of sample rate).

 ## How to run
 Open the folder in MATLAB.
 Open beep_note.m, press `Run` button.
 This script saves the synthesized audio as `beep_note.wav` in your working folder.